 - $300 to Sarah Allen at GHS and Bret Krabill at GMS: prizes for the Viking Renaissance Program.

 The initial application window ran June-July 2018 for the 2018-2019 school year.
 Two grants were awarded:

-$1,000 to Samantha Amstutz, GMS art department: three DSLR cameras for GMS and GHS photography courses.
+- $1,000 to Samantha Amstutz, GMS art department: three DSLR cameras for GMS and GHS photography classes.